“The council are asking me to do a Flood Risk Assessment, but my property/development is in a flood Zone 1…”

 Sites located in Wales have their own Flood Zones.
 They are categorised as A, B and C, with areas A and B being generally low risk, whilst C represents the extreme flood outline.
 Zone C is divided into two zones: C1 and C2.

-For those in Scotland, the Scottish Environmental Protection Agency (SEPA) determine the likelihood of flooding from rivers, surface water and coastal flooding, and it is divided into high, medium and low risk zones.
+For those in Scotland, the Scottish Environmental Protection Agency (SEPA) determine the likelihood of flooding from rivers, surface water and coastal flooding, and it is divided into high, medium and low-risk zones.

-Conclusion: Purchase Your Flood Risk Assessment Today
+Enquire about Your Flood Risk Assessment Today

 If your site is in Flood Zone 1 and you require a Flood Risk Assessment, don’t hesitate to speak to a member of the Nimbus team.
 We’re always happy to help.